§1031 Tax Deferred Exchanges

 KWM can help you find the right type of Replacement Property!

-We work with various institutional Real Estate Sponsors that create Real Estate Partnerships thru DSTs that allow our clients to invest in high quality Replacement Properties.
-We can offer you access to multifamily apartment complexes, CVS or Walgreen deals, Healthcare Real Estate, and other types of real estate.
+We work with various institutional Real Estate Sponsors that create Real Estate Partnerships thru Delaware Statutory Trusts (DSTs) that allow our clients to invest in high quality Replacement Properties.
+Depending on market availability, we may be able to offer you access to multifamily apartment complexes, CVS or Walgreen deals, Healthcare Real Estate, and other types of real estate.

 - Relieve the burden of active real estate ownership.